pmfeen/edge-of-stochastic-stability/README.md

   ```
   If you were running with `WANDB_MODE=offline`, you know need to upload the results to wandb (the reason why we did it is often-times slurm jobs with GPUs don't have access to the internet).
 This command uploads it.
 You can use tmux to run this command repeatedly (I know this is a hack, I don't care)

-  You can now go to your wandb panel to view the results!
+  You can now go to your wandb.ai panel to view the results!

 ## Visualization
 Use `visualization/template.ipynb` for visualizing runs.
-THis notebook should be extended for more concrete plots.
+This notebook should be extended for more concrete plots.
 One can either specify the wandb ids to plot (can be taken e.g. from the run's url in the web interface), or pull all the runs from one tag (convenient for sweeps, see below)

+## Varying hyper-parameters
+- You can start with changing the learning rate/step size: notice how the 2/η threshold moves
+- Changing batch size: notice how the level of stabilization of lambda_max changes (the bigger the batch size, the higher the level)
+- If you set learning rate as too low (relative to the "difficulty" of the problem), you might not enter EoSS regime.
+That is, you are going to converge before progressive sharpening brings you to regime of instability, and batch sharpness stabilizes below 2/η.
+- If you set batch size too small (for the given step size), you might actually not converge.
+That is, you will enter a sort of EoSS-like instability regime, where batch sharpness is around 2/η, but there is no loss reduction happening.
+The reason behind this is usually ill-conditioned landscape, and is the exact situation of when in training one needs to increase the batch size/reduce the learning rate to "continue" training - i.e. indicating that there is no direction in the landscape which will continue training without causing progressive sharpening (which cannot happen because batch sharpness is already at 2/η).

 ## Things to be added at some point
 - Transformer support - ViT (easier), for language (harder)